na-na-hi/renget/archive/CHIPBAKE.md

 Previous Bread:

 Glowniggers are trying to subvert /chip/ via well poisoning. /chip/ threads flying an israeli flag are fake shill threads.
-Ignore all threads and posters endorsing Israel, (((both sides bad))) posters, memeflags, and thread splitters.
+Ignore all threads and posters endorsing Israel, (((both sides bad))) posters, memeflags, and thread splitters
-Do not trust ceasefire or other happening announcements without links/proof.
+Do not trust happening announcements without link/proof
 \>REMINDER: NATO, America and Ukraine pledged their support to Israel within 12 hours of the war
 \>REMINDER: Russia, China, Afghanistan, Serbia, Iran and Syria all hate Israel
 \>REMINDER: Israel stole the Golan Heights from Assad